-- The Community Association must take out any insurance required under the Management Act. - 19.2.
-Each year at its annual general meeting the Community Association must review: - (a) the insurance policies it has effected; and - (b) whether it needs to effect any new policies. - 19.3.
-Each year the secretary of the Community Association must include a motion on the agenda for the annual general meeting of the Community Association to decide if it should confirm or change its insurance policies. - 19.4.
-The Community Association must immediately effect new insurances or adjust existing insurances if there is an increase in risk or a new risk to the Community Association or Community Property. - 19.5.
-The Community Association must effect and keep current the insurances required under the Management Act in connection with the Restricted Precinct Property. - 19.6.
-The provisions regarding the insurances applicable to a Subsidiary Body Parcel are contained in the applicable Subsidiary Body By-laws. - 19.7.
-The Community Association must have Community Property valued for insurance purposes at least every 5 years and, as soon as practicable after receipt of the valuation, increase the insurance cover to an amount not less than the valuation if the existing sum insured is less than the valuation amount. - 19.8.
-Valuations under this by-law 19 must be carried out by a qualified valuer or quantity surveyor who has: - (a) a minimum of 5 years experience as a valuer or quantity surveyor, and - experience in valuing for insurance purposes the community property of community schemes.
+- 19.1 The Community Association must take out any insurance required under the Management Act. - 19.2 Each year at itsAt each annual general meeting, the Community Association must review: - (a) the insurance policies it has effected; and - (b) whether it needs to effect any new policies. - 19.3 Each year the The secretary of the Community Association must include a motion on the agenda for theeach annual general meeting of the Community Association to decide if it should confirm or change its insurance policies. - 19.4 The Community Association must immediately effect new insurances or adjust existing insurances if there is an increase in risk or a new risk to the Community Association or Community Property - 19.5 The Community Association must effect and keep current the insurances required under the Management Act in connection with the any Restricted Subsidiary Body Property. - The provisions regarding the insurances applicable to a Subsidiary Body Parcel are contained in the applicable Subsidiary Body By-laws. - 19.7 The Community Association must have Community Property valued for insurance purposes at least every 5 years and, as soon as practicable after receipt of the valuation, increase the insurance cover to an amount not less than the valuation if the existing sum insured is less than the valuation amount. - 19.8 Valuations under this by-law 19 must be carried out by a qualified valuer or quantity surveyor who has: - (a) a minimum of 5 years experience as a valuer or quantity surveyor; and - (b) experience in valuing for insurance purposes the community property of community schemes.